-It’s an unpredictable disease, with symptoms that tend to come and go, and possibly progress over time.
+It’s an unpredictable disease.
+Symptoms tend to come and go, and sometimes they progress over time.
 Some patients go for years without symptoms, while others experience frequent flare-ups.
-Symptoms vary depending on the extent of the inflammation.
-Because of this, it’s important for those with UC to keep track of how it affects them on an ongoing basis.
+Symptoms vary depending on the extent of the inflammation, as well.
+Because of this, it’s important for people with UC to keep track of how it affects them on an ongoing basis.

-Here are the stories of four people with UC.
+Here are the stories of four people’s experiences with UC.

 When were you diagnosed?